Updated: Mar 27

-What is significant for me personally is that due to Chrissy’s vulnerabilities (and my brothers – but that’s a story for another day!), I grew up with deep compassion and empathy for those with additional needs and their family members.
-Consequently, I feel extremely passionate about supporting and improving the lives of children and young people, and their families.
-My family experiences have inspired all of my education and career choices; my degree in psychology, teacher training, voluntary work, roles in specialist schools for children with autism, and my current job as an Assistant Psychologist (EDIT: and now my role as an Educational Psychologist).
+What is significant for me personally, is that due to Chrissy’s vulnerabilities (and my brother's – but that’s a story for another day!), I grew up with deep empathy and compassion for those with additional needs and their family members.
+Consequently, I am extremely passionate about making a difference to the lives of children and young people, and their families.
+My family experiences have inspired all of my education and career choices; my university studies in psychology, teacher training, voluntary work, work in specialist schools, and my current job as an Assistant Psychologist (EDIT: and now my role as an Educational Psychologist).
 I feel lucky to be so emotionally invested in my career, although arguably too invested sometimes!

 Finally, I recently found a childhood letter from one of my close friends and old next door neighbour, written to me when I was moving away in year 9 (age 14).
-I got a lump in my throat reading the ending – “good luck with your future job as a child psychologist” (which she definitely didn’t spell correctly of course!).
+I got a lump in my throat reading the ending – “good luck with your future job as a child psychologist” (which she definitely didn’t spell correctly!).
 Even from a very young age, I was aware of all the different professionals working with my sister and brother, but also aware of my own feelings of powerlessness to help.
 As a child, I vowed to myself that when I was older I would have a job helping families like us, and I would care more than anyone could.
 I felt tearful reading this letter, as it suddenly hit me that I am doing what I always set out to do as a child.
 And this has all stemmed from my difficult family experiences, and of course my wonderful sister Chrissy.

 Gregory's Psychology Services: